top of page

 Stage Left's SPARK storytelling series seeks to bring the community together through the telling of personal stories that excite, entertain, touch, teach and pass on the unique culture of the Rust Belt and the Ohio River Valley.

-Email StageLeftSeats@gmail.com
+Email StageLeftSeats@gmail.com for more details.

 Original.png